 Use the client data setup specified in the IPT for CAA.
 This can then be used to replace the designated conformance suite client data to test the scenarios for CAA clients.
 Contact us via SBR Service Desk for more information.

-Q24.
+Q23.
 Can a universal test device credential be used to test CAA scenarios?

-- Register for and install your Device AUSkey.
+- Create and install your machine credential.

-To make the Device AUSkey visible in Access Manager, an initial transaction with a new Device AUSkey, through the SBR channel, must be performed.This transaction will likely fail (this is normal).
-Once this has occurred the Device AUSkey will become visible in Access Manager.
+- Submit an initial SBR transaction with your machine credential.This transaction may fail (this is normal).
+Once this has occurred the machine credential will become visible in Access Manager.
 See Using Access Manager - Access and permissions